IERoboticsClub/ChatbotWeb/README.md

 # ChatbotWeb

-This project is a Web-based Chatbot app.
-For detailed milestones and steps, please refer to the [issues page](https://github.com/IERoboticsClub/ChatbotWeb/issues).
+This project is a Web-based Chatbot app that gives medical advice and suggest remedies.

+It is built with Streamlit Python and connected to Comet and OpenAI's turbo-3.5 APIs.